dharmil18/Network-Scanner/README.md

 # Network-Scanner
-A Python script that scans for the devices connected to a network.
+A Python script that scans a network for connected devices.

 ## Setup